Holbiwan/holbertonschool-sorting_algorithms/README.md

 ## **Sorting Algorithms**

-The following sorting algorithms are included in this repository:
+The following sorting algorithms are included in this project:

 - Bubble Sort
 - Insertion Sort